petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 [not reproducible at all](https://doi.org/10.1093/bib/bbad375), hence why it's called a _reproducibility crisis_.

-TODO: Discuss the fragility of our evidence generation.

-"Here are my conclusions and here's the evidence to back them up, but don't expect to be able to create the evidence yourself."

-Download a random repro pack from [Figshare](https://figshare.com/browse) or [Zenodo](https://zenodo.org/search?q=&f=resource_type%3Asoftware&l=list&p=1&s=10&sort=newest) and if you're lucky you'll find a README with a list of manual steps explaining how to run the project's analyses.
+Download a random repro pack from [Figshare](https://figshare.com/browse) or [Zenodo](https://zenodo.org/search?q=&f=resource_type%3Asoftware&l=list&p=1&s=10&sort=newest) and if you're lucky you'll find a README with a list of manual steps explaining how to install necessary packages and run the project's analyses.
 Often you'll see a collection of numbered scripts and/or notebooks with no instructions at all.